mostaphaRoudsari/honeybee-primer/text/components/Dump_Honeybee_Objects.md

 ![](../../images/components/Dump_Honeybee_Objects.png)

 Dump Honeybee Objects Use this component to dump Honeybee objects to a file on your system.
 You can use load Honeybee objects to load the file to Grasshopper.
-WARNING: The component is WIP and it doesn't currently save the following properites:     1) custom schedules     2) custom materials     3) hvac airDetails, heatingDetails, coolingDetails     4) adjacencies between zones -
+WARNING: This component does not write custom schedules or materials within the file but it does write the names of the constructions and schedules.
+Accordingly, to properly load objects agian, you must connect the full strings of these objects to a "Add to EnergyPlus Library" component in any GH cript that loads the HBZones from the file. -

 #### Inputs
 * ##### HBObjects [Required]
 A list of Honeybee objects
-* ##### filePath [Required]
+* ##### fileName [Required]
-A valid path to a file on your drive (e.g. c:\ladybug\20ZonesExample.HB)
+A name for the file to which HBObjects will be written (e.g. 20ZonesExample.HB).
+* ##### workingDir [Default]
+An optional working directory into which the HBZones will be written.
+The default is set to C:\ladybug.
 * ##### dump [Required]
 Set to True to save the objects to file